Genivia/RE-flex/doc/index.md

 FSM matcher:

-- Hashing is used to match multiple strings, which is faster than multi-string matching with Aho-Corasick, Commentz-Walter, Wu-Manber, and other.
+- Hashing is used to match multiple strings, which is faster than multi-string matching with Aho-Corasick, Commentz-Walter, Wu-Manber, and other methods.

 - Single short strings are searched with `memchr()`.
 Single long strings are searched with Boyer-Moore-Horspool.
 Also regex patterns with common prefixes